Bouchon (restaurant)

 Bouchon (also known as Bouchon Bistro) is a French-style restaurant with locations in Yountville, California and Las Vegas.
 The restaurant was founded by Thomas Keller in 1998.

 The Yountville location was awarded a star by the Michelin Guide for its 2007 edition, but lost it fifteen years later with the 2022 update.

 Menu

 Bouchon serves French bistro-style food customarily found in Europe; its culinary style has been described as informal with minimalist elements.

 Bouchon Bakery

-Keller started and expanded Bouchon Bakery, a casual café which offers lower priced pastries.
+Keller started and expanded Bouchon Bakery, a casual café which offers salads, sandwiches, and pastries at more affordable prices than his other restaurants.
 In 2012, Keller wrote a cookbook, Bouchon Bakery, based on recipes from the café.